2003 Safari Becomes a Lifelong Journey for Four Friends

-Joe and Elaine Griswold and Dana and Kathryn Hiscock stopped to see a village school in 2003 during an East African safari.
+Joe and Elaine Griswold and Dana and Kathryn Hiscock were heading out to Bwindi Impenetrable Forest to see the Mountain Gorillas when they stopped to see a Ugandan village in 2003.
+The highlight of the visit was the school choir whose singing, dancing, and drumming captured their hearts and changed the course of their lives.
 They came home to New Jersey eager to share with their friends and churches about their experiences.

 The journey continues today.
-The photos and the captions in the gallery above chronicles some highlights.
+The photos and the captions in the gallery above chronicle some highlights.

 The Good Shepherd Childcare Centre opened in 2005.
 This was supported by Community Presbyterian Church, Brigantine, NJ.

 By 2006 the four friends added Jackie Sarner and Judy Sconyers to their return trip to Uganda.
 These two women were also affected profoundly and came back home to spread the word.